mvh70/teamshots/docs/TEAM_MANAGEMENT.md

 POST /api/team/members/remove
 Body: { personId: string }
 ```
-Removes a team member from the company (admin only).
+Removes a team member from the team (admin only).

 ## User Interface